melowoof/odin-weather-app/README.md

 A weather app for one of The Odin Project's assignments - on the topic of learning and practicing with fetch(), APIs, asynchronous code, and async/await.

-The front-end design was tightly inspired by Apple's Weather app.
-Since this project is primarily focused on the back-end and revolves around becoming more accustomed to APIs and data fetching, it was decided not to invest too much time into designing something completely new.
-Imitating Apple's Weather app was deemed appropriate—it is aesthetically beautiful and offers various weather data that can be utilized with the API key.
+The front-end design for this was tightly inspired by Apple's Weather app.
+Since this project is primarily focused on the back-end and revolves mostly around becoming more accustomed to APIs and data fetching, I'd decided it was not worth it to invest too much time into designing something completely new.
+Imitating Apple's Weather app seemed appropriate—it's aesthetically beautiful, and it offers various weather data that can be utilized with the API key.

 ## Challenges

-A challenge encountered at the start of the project was tinkering with fetching data from the API server.
-Up until that point, small assignments on fetching had been completed, but there was a desire to implement caching functions to avoid refetching data from the server every time the page refreshes, instead storing it on the local server.
+A challenge encountered at the start of the project was tinkering with fetching functions and promise handling.
+Up until that point, I'd only done small assignments on fetching, but there was a desire in this particular project to implement caching functions as to avoid having to refetch data from the server every time the page refreshes, and instead storing it locally.

-A problem that arose weeks after finishing the project involved the forecast functions returning errors after previously not producing such outputs.
-After some debugging, it was discovered that the free API being used has a one-month trial period, during which a forecast of 10 days is available.
-After that month, the API returns only 3 days.
-This was an easy fix—only a change in the for-loops was needed to iterate to 3 instead of 10.
+Something that arose weeks after finishing the project was how the forecast functions would start returning errors that previously wasn't there.
+After some debugging, it just turns out that the free API that was being used has a one-month trial period, during which a forecast of 10 days is available.
+After that month though, the API returns only 3 days.
+This was ultimately an easy fix, and needed only a change in the for-loops to iterate to 3 days instead of 10.

-Not so much a challenge as a recurring chore throughout the project was writing functions for styling a combination of static HTML and dynamic JavaScript for every module in the web app.
-The code became messy over time, leading to thoughts about how it might improve with continued progress in the curriculum and more in-depth lessons on advanced CSS.

 ## Notes

 Working in-depth with weather data throughout this project revealed some odd inconsistencies or quirks in the API data.
-For example, if a location searched by the user has even very small patches of rain, the rain forecast is shown as 100% (because the data is for the entire town or city).
-Another inconsistency is the current temperature being lower or higher than the minimum or maximum temperature of the day.
+For example, if a location searched by the user has even very small patches of rain, the rain forecast will be shown as 100% (because the data is - by my assumptsion -for the entire town / city).
+Another inconsistency is that sometimes the current temperature will be lower or higher than the minimum or maximum temperature of that day.